ggkevinxing/ggkevinxing.github.io/_work_experience/vida_health.md

 short: vida
 ---

-At Vida, I built backend microservices that served recommendations for daily tasks to the app.
-As part of the Infrastructure team, I also built data pipelines as well as helped re-architect automated deployment pipelines and procedures.
+At Vida, I built backend microservices that served recommendations about daily tasks users could do within the app to help progress them towards their health goals.
+As part of the Infrastructure team, I also built data pipelines and helped re-architect automated deployment pipelines and procedures.